Santa Cruz de La Palma: Climate

 Santa Cruz de la Palma has a hot semi-arid climate (Köppen BSh) featuring very warm, almost rainless summers from April to September, and warm, rainier winters from October to March.

+Culture

+The main Catholic church is the Iglesia de El Salvador, founded in 1500.

 Tourism

 Santa Cruz de la Palma has the only major port in the island, serving ferry routes to Cádiz in Spain, as well as to Tenerife, Gran Canaria and Lanzarote.
 The main ferry operators in the port are Naviera Armas, Fred.
 Olsen Express, and Trasmediterránea.
 Many cruise line firms visit the port.
+Air travel to and from the island is served by La Palma Airport which provides flights to mainland Spain and other European destinations.

 In Las Nieves is the Real Santuario Insular de las Virgen de las Nieves, the patron saint of the island of La Palma.